kodarn/Sparsnas/README.md

 The CC115L-transmitter is configured by setting values into specific registers.
 We zoom in to the *first* SPI-packet burst, which is the setup of the transmitter, and hope to see these registers being set.
 ![Setup of registers in the CC115L](LogicAnalyzer/400_565_321/05.DSLogic.Setup.Transmitter.png?raw=true "Setup of registers in the CC115L")

 Zooming in even further we see the beginning of the register setup. `MOSI` is data sent *to* the CC115L-chip, and its counter part `MISO` data sent back to the microcontroller.
 In the image you can observe bytes going out to the CC115L-chip, `00, 0B` and `01, 2E` in green text.
 What that means is `Register00 = 0x0B`, `Register01=0x2E`.
-What these registers and values do is well documented in the [CC115L datasheet](Docs/TexasInstruments.CC115L-RF.Transmitter.On.Sensor.pdf).
+What these registers and values do is well documented in the [CC115L datasheet](Docs/TexasInstruments.CC115L-RF.Transmitter.On.Sensor.pdf) section 5.19.

 ![Start of the registers setup in the CC115L](LogicAnalyzer/400_565_321/06.DSLogic.Setup.Transmitter.png?raw=true "Start of the registers setup in the CC115L")
 We scroll to the right, to about 18,8 seconds into the recording.
 There we find the *first* **data-packet** being sent.
 Note the sequence `11` `49` `00` `07` `0F` `A2` `76`.
 This matches what we seen previously in the analyses.
-If you don't recall them, you may go [up](#finding-the-xor-key-for-any-device) in the text to the XOR-analysis and check out the data sent in the first packet of the `400 565 321` sensor.
+If you don't recall them, you may go [up](#experiment-1-finding-counters) in the text to the XOR-analysis and check out the data sent in the first packet of the `400 565 321` sensor.

 ![Sending the first packet](LogicAnalyzer/400_565_321/07.DSLogic.First.Packet.png?raw=true "Sending the first packet")